ThomasDevoogdt/cloudflare-ddns/README.md

 Simple Cloudflare DDNS update script for domain and subdomains.
 I just created a quick and dirty sketch to update my personal DDNS records.
 It should be enough for most users, feel free to use.

-In the config.json file is:

-&nbsp;&nbsp;&nbsp;&nbsp;email: email of the cloudflare account

-&nbsp;&nbsp;&nbsp;&nbsp;key: the global api key

 ## usage
 * ```--config```: config path
 * ```--repeat```: (optional) repeat every x seconds